Julie Valpey, Chair, XBRL US Communications Steering Committee; Partner, National SEC Department, BDO

-The accounting profession, data providers, public companies, technologists, federal regulators and a growing number of industry groups view XBRL as part of the shared vision for transparency in the markets.
-These organizations support the XBRL standard by collaborating on XBRL US initiatives with other like-minded organizations and individuals.
-Get started with XBRL US today.
+The accounting profession, data providers, public companies, technologists, federal regulators and a growing number of industry groups view XBRL as an important component of transparency in the markets.
+These organizations support the business reporting standard by collaborating on XBRL US initiatives with other like-minded organizations and individuals.
+Learn about membership options for individuals and organizations and get started today.